iconify/icon-finder/docs/core/config.md

 -   `display`: configuration rendering data.
 -   `router`: routes configuration.

-Explanation of each configuration variable is available in `src/data/config.ts`.
+The explanation of each configuration variable is available in `src/data/config.ts`.